Fardous-Alom/Fardous-Alom.github.io/README.md

 ## Demo

-You can view a live demo of the website [Live Preview](https://fardous-alom.github.io/).
+You can view a live demo of the website [here](https://fardous-alom.github.io/).

 ## Features